hodinkee/escapement-rb/README.md

 #=> [{:text=>"Escapement is great!", :entities=>[{:type=>"bold", :html_tag=>"strong", :position=>[14, 19], :attributes=>{}}]}]
 ```

-In order to prevent over-engineering, there are some restrictions for the format of the HTML given to escapement.

-By default, all text must be wrapped in `<p>` tags.
-You can override this setting with any CSS selector, if needed.
+You can override the root tag setting with any CSS selector, if needed.

 ``` ruby
 body = "<span>Isn't <i>Tourbillon</i> a <a href=\"http://google.com\">great</a> word?</span>"